How to Identify Low-Hanging Fruit in Your Book of Business

 Additionally, you can add in contact-specific information with variable data.
 Variable data often appears like this: [FirstName].
 It allows you to personalize messages while only having to write one email.
 Each time the email is sent, it will pull the data from the contact’s profile and insert the appropriate information where indicated.
 Examples of this include:

 Finding Your Low-Hanging Fruit

 As we discussed, step one to converting your low-hanging fruit is to identify them.
 The best way to do this is with an industry-specific agency management system (AMS).
-An AMS allows you to keep all prospect, client, and policy information in one central location that’s searchable and reportable.
+An AMS allows you to manage leads, clients, and policies in one central location that’s searchable and reportable.